vertoforce/Solar-Powered-Wifi-and-Camera/README.md

 We get 24v by running the battery through a voltage booster (see schematic).

+You can see the ADC in the below NodeMCU diagram.

 ## Mosfets

 I needed to use mosfets to programetically turn on and off the power to the access point and the camera.
 This was just a design choice that I wanted to be able to control both of them to set them on schedules, and turn them off if I'm not going to use them for a bit.